 Recent Successes and Current Challenges

-We also gladly accept in-kind donations of useable film and digital cameras.
+We also gladly accept in-kind donations of photography equipment.
 If the cameras aren't specifically used in our program, we sell them in our eBay store to help offset the cost of our photography supplies.
-Please contact us for more information.